Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

-cross|fuYpred(sx) is \textit{nonrobust}.
-For it to be consistent, the $\omega_\text{sx}(C,M)$ weights have to be consistently estimated and the $\E[Y_{1M_0}\mid C]$ model has to be correctly specified.

-With the \textit{more robust} cross|fuYpred(px) estimator, the outcome given covariates model is fit to the pseudo cross-world sample (px) instead.
-We require this model to satisfy the mean recovery condition.
-This estimator has two chances to be correct: (1) if the weights $\omega_\text{x}(C,M)$ are consistently estimated, cross|fuYpred(px) is consistent even if the $\E[Y_{1M_0}\mid C]$ model is misspecified; and (2) if the outcome model is correctly specified and only \textit{the mediator-related part} of $\omega_\text{x}(C,M)$ is correct, cross|fuYpred(px) is consistent.
+The \textit{more robust} estimator crw|Ypred.MR, on the other hand, fits an outcome given covariates model (that satisfies the mean recovery condition) to the pseudo cross-world sample (instead of the cross-world subsample above).
+This estimator has two chances to be correct: (1) if the weights $\omega_\text{x}(C,M)$ are consistently estimated, crw|Ypred.MR is consistent even if the outcome model is misspecified; and (2) if the outcome model is correctly specified and only \textit{the mediator-related part} of $\omega_\text{x}(C,M)$ is correct, crw|Ypred.MR is consistent.

 To clarify the second case, the mediator-related part of the weights is the term that controls the mediator distribution in the pseudo cross-world sample.
-It varies by the weights estimation method: in the first and second methods it is $\mfrac{\P(M\mid C,A=0)}{\P(M\mid C,A=1)}$ and $\mfrac{\P(A=0\mid C,M)}{\P(A=1\mid C,M)}$, respectively; in the third method it is the odds of being in the pseudo control sample rather than the treated subsample (where the pseudo control sample may be incorrectly weighted).
-When only the mediator-related part of the weights is correct, the weighting gets the $C$ distribution wrong but gets the $M$ given $C$ distribution right, and it is the latter that ensures that the treated units' $Y$ given $C$ distribution is appropriately morphed into the target $Y_{1M_0}$ given $C$ distribution.
+It varies by the weights estimation method: in the first and second methods it is the $\frac{\P(M\mid C,A=0)}{\P(M\mid C,A=1)}$ and $\frac{\P(A=0\mid C,M)}{\P(A=1\mid C,M)}$ terms, respectively; in the third method it is the odds of being in the pseudo control sample rather than the treated subsample (where the pseudo control sample may be incorrectly weighted).
+When only the mediator-related part of the weights is correct, the weighting gets the $C$ distribution wrong but gets the $M$ given $C$ distribution right, and it is the latter that ensures that the treated units' $Y$ given $C$ distribution is appropriately morphed to resemble the target $Y_{1M_0}$ given $C$ distribution.
 As the outcome regression model conditions on $C$, it is (if correctly specified) not affected by the incorrectly weighted $C$ distribution.

-It should be pointed out that while these two estimators are based on $Y_{1M_0}$ prediction for the full sample, they are essentially also weighted estimators because they rely completely on weighting to obtain data that reflect the distribution of $Y_{1M_0}$ given $C$.
-It is crucial to achieve good balance with the pseudo cross-world sample/subsample.

-\subsubsection{cross|fuY2pred pair: outcome prediction on full sample based on double outcome model fit -- to treated and control subsamples (s1s0) or to pseudo cross-world and pseudo control samples (pxp0) \normalfont{(rows 6-7 of Fig. \ref{fig:crossestimators})}}